Engineering-Research-and-Development/ids-opendata-app/README.md

 ![WSS Postman configuration](doc/postman_wss.JPG?raw=true "How to configure postman to wxchange files over wss")

-**Forward-To-Internal** - this property will make wss connection on A-endpoint on Sender; we use 8887 port, same like for http communication, since in wss config, it will be disabled.
+**Forward-To-Internal** - this property will make wss connection on A-endpoint on Sender; we use 8887 port, same like for http communication, since in wss configuration, it will be disabled.

 **Forward-To** - regular forward to usage - forwarding to receiver ECC, using application.idscp.server.port value